kwagstyl/FCDdetection/README.md

 Please send any queries to kw350@cam.ac.uk or sophie.adler.13@ucl.ac.uk.

-The original scans could not be shared publicly, but the matrix of subjects morphological data, along with lesion/non-lesion labelling of each vertex can be freely downloaded from: https://doi.org/10.17863/CAM.6923
+The original scans could not be shared publicly, but the matrix of subjects' morphological data, along with lesion/non-lesion labelling of each vertex, can be freely downloaded from: https://doi.org/10.17863/CAM.6923

 The scripts are numbered 1-10